Hganavak/archive/_workshops/latex.md

 <div class="instructor_note">I've created a figure for you use</div>
 <div class="instructor_note">Demonstrate creating a new figures/ folder, downloading + uploading image</div>

 I've gone ahead and created a simple graph for us to use as an example.
-Save a copy of the image to your personal computer by <a download="latex-vs-word.png" href="/assets/workshops/latex/latex-vs-word.png" title="Latex vs Word"> clicking here </a> (if the link doesn't work try <a href="/assets/workshops/latex/latex-vs-word.png" alt="Latex vs Word">this instead</a>). **Make sure you save the image somewhere you can find again!**
+Save a copy of the image to your personal computer by <a download="latex-vs-word.png" href="{{ '/assets/workshops/latex/latex-vs-word.png' | prepend: site.baseurl }}" title="Latex vs Word"> clicking here </a> (if the link doesn't work try <a href="{{ '/assets/workshops/latex/latex-vs-word.png' | prepend: site.baseurl }}" alt="Latex vs Word">this instead</a>). **Make sure you save the image somewhere you can find again!**

 Back in Overleaf, let's create a new folder to save our figures. `figures` seems like the logical choice here!
 Make sure you **don't** create this folder inside the `chapters` folder, to be safe try clicking the `main.tex` file before clicking the `New Folder` icon.